Goal of this section is to explain in some detail how you can understand a vulnerabilty as reported by Kiuwan.

 Source detail includes following information:

-Important: You should not understand the propagation path as a typical stack of method calls.
+Important: You should not understand this flow as a typical stack of method calls.
 It’s not that.

 You should understand it as a data-flow path.